Share this Article

-Most policies cover the bulk of your personal property—clothing, furniture, artwork, electronics--with limits on jewelry, fur and silverware.
-You can buy additional coverage for these restricted classes.
+Most policies cover the bulk of your personal property, including clothing, furniture, artwork, electronics--with limits on jewelry, fur and silverware.
+You can buy additional coverage for these restricted items.

 2. What “perils” are covered?

-Usually your insurance will cover you against theft, fire, smoke, explosions and water damage from bursting pipes and overflows.
-Breakage (for example, your dog knocks your laptop onto the floor) is typically not covered.
+Your insurance will cover you against theft, fire, smoke, explosions and water damage from bursting pipes and overflows.
+Breakage (for example, when your dog knocks your laptop onto the floor) is typically not covered.

-Storm coverage is a bit of gray area; damage from wind is generally covered, but water that seeps through a roof or wall is not.
+Storm coverage is a bit of gray area: damage from wind is covered; water that seeps through a roof or wall is not.
 But if the roof is damaged by wind, the resulting water damage is usually covered.

-It is important to know that if you are in a ground level or below-grade apartment, however, you typically won’t be covered for any damage from floodwaters or excessive rainfall.
-The best approach is to be proactive: Make sure there’s a pathway for water, that drains are kept clear, and any pumps are in working order.
+It is important to know that if you are in a ground level or below-grade apartment, you typically won’t be covered for damage from floods or excessive rain.
+The best approach is to be proactive: Make sure there’s a pathway for water to flow, that drains are kept clear, and any pumps are in working order.
 You might also think about buying flood insurance, but there are restrictions on flood insurance for basement apartments, too.

 3. What happens if someone gets hurt in my apartment?

-There is a big, noteworthy exception: Most polices don’t cover you for anything that happens when you sublet your place or rent it out in other ways, such as through AirBnB.com.
+There is a big, noteworthy exception: Most polices don’t cover you for anything that happens when you sublet your place or rent it out in other ways, such as through Airbnb.
 So if you intend to do either, be sure to ask your insurance broker.

-Also, if you have an employee that works for you 40 hours or more per week, New York State requires that you buy workers compensation and statutory disability insurance.
+Also, if you have an employee that works for you in your apartment for 40 hours or more per week, New York State requires that you buy workers compensation and statutory disability insurance.

 4. Does my policy cover my roommates too?

-Usually, only two roommates can be named on a policy—and you’d better have a great relationship: Checks for damage are made out to both of you, even if it’s your laptop that was destroyed and your roommate has long since moved out.
+At best, only two unrelated people can be named on a policy—and you’d better have a great relationship: Checks for claims for damage are made out to both of you, even if it’s your laptop that was destroyed and your roommate has long since moved out.
 (For more info, see 5 things all roommates need to know about renters' insurance.)

 5. Is my dog covered too?